A new class of non-stationary Gaussian fields with general smoothness on metric graphs: Numerical Experiments

 \section{Numerical Experiments}

 To demonstrate the performance of the proposed approximation, we consider the interval, circle, and tadpole graphs shown in Figure \ref{Interval.Circle.Tadpole}.
-We examine these specific graphs because the corresponding covariance function of the solution $u$ in each case is known, see Appendix~\ref{app:cov_funct_def}.

-Using these three graphs, we consider a FEM mesh with step-size of $h=\sfrac{1}{1000}$ and for the orders of the rational approximation, we consider $m = 1,2,3,4,5$.
+These graphs are chosen because the covariance function of the solution $u$ is known in each case.
+See Appendix~\ref{app:cov_funct_def} for details.
+We consider a FEM mesh with step-size of $h=\sfrac{1}{1000}$ and for the orders of the rational approximation, we consider $m = 1,2,3,4,5$.
 For the smoothness parameter $\alpha$, we choose values ranging from 0.6 to 2.0.
 We further choose $\tau$ such that the marginal variance is close to 1 and set $\kappa$ such that the practical correlation range $\rho$ is fixed to $0.1, 0.5,1$, or $2$.
-The approximation errors for the tadpole case and all possible combinations of parameters are shown in Figure \ref{tadpole_errors}.
-Similar illustrations for the interval and circle cases are shown in Appendix~\ref{app:addi_error_plot}.
+The approximation errors for the tadpole graph and all parameter combinations are shown in Figure \ref{tadpole_errors}.
+Corresponding illustrations for the interval and circle graphs are shown in Appendix~\ref{app:approx_error}.

-We observe that the error decreases fast in $m$ and that the errors for different $m$ collapse to a common point when $\alpha = 1$ and $\alpha=2$, as there for these cases is no rational approximation and the only source of error is the FEM approximation.
-As $\rho$ increases, numerical instabilities become present for large values of $m$, especially when $\alpha>2$.
+We observe that the error decreases rapidly in $m$ and that the errors for different $m$ collapse to a common point when $\alpha = 1$ and $\alpha=2$, since there is then no rational approximation and the only source of error is the FEM approximation.
+As $\rho$ increases, some numerical instabilities appear for large values of $m$, especially when $\alpha>2$.
 Similar trends are observed for the interval and circle cases.